 When will the courses be used?

 The courses are intended for use as low key events, perhaps for summer evenings.
 Please contact Jeff Pakes if you would like to be the organiser for such an event.
-Most of the courses are no longer being offered as permanent courses.

 How does it work?